jiaqimeng/Berkeley-SchedulePinner/README.md

 # Berkeley Schedule Pinner
 Berkeley Schedule Pinner is an app that makes it easier to transfer the course schedule from Calcentral to your personal calendar.
+Since it is still in beta test, please excuse us for bugs we made and please report to us any bug you find.

 #### Supported Platforms: Mac OS, Windows